On your side, by your side

-It’s a testament to the special nature of Duke that so many alumni want their children and grandchildren to study here.
-At Duke, these family legacies are a cherished part of our tradition.
-But as the applicant pool grows more competitive, navigating the admissions process is more challenging than ever.
+It’s a testament to the special nature of Duke that the children and grandchildren of alumni so often include Duke among the colleges they are considering.
+Family ties that span generations are a valued part of our tradition.
+But as admission to Duke becomes more competitive, with record numbers of applicants, navigating the admissions process is more challenging than ever.

-DAA is proud to extend service and assistance to the children and grandchildren of Duke alumni who are considering Duke for their undergraduate education.
-We advocate on behalf of all alumni children and grandchildren who apply for undergraduate admission; this is part of the service we provide to all alumni families and does not need to be requested or instigated by the family.
-While we do not directly review applications or make admissions decisions, we strive to provide information and guidance throughout the admissions process.
+DAA is pleased to offer advice and assistance to the children and grandchildren of Duke alumni who are considering Duke for their undergraduate education.
+We provide a supporting voice for all alumni children and grandchildren who apply for undergraduate admission.
+This is part of the service we provide to all alumni families and does not need to be requested by the family.
+While DAA does not directly review applications or make admissions decisions, we do provide information and guidance to applicants and their families throughout the admissions process.

 - Visit the Duke Undergraduate Admissions website for more information about campus life and application deadlines